ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 ECM.Terraforming>Soil Quality: Set Soil Quality ECM.Terraforming>Toxic Pools Max: 30: Max amount of pools that can form.
 ECM>Building Info: Shows info about building in text above it.
+ECM>Clean All Objects: Removes all dust from all objects.
 ECM>Close Dialogs: Close any dialogs opened by ECM (Examine, Object Editor, Change Colours, etc...).
 ECM>Find Nearest Resource: Select an object and click this to display a list of resources (Shows nearest resource to object).
+ECM>Fix All Objects: Fixes all malfunctioned objects.
 ECM>Grid Info: List objects in grids (air, electricity, and water).
+ECM>Scanner Queue Larger: Queue up to 100 squares.
 Game.Camera>Bird's Eye: 20: How far up the camera can move.
 Game.Camera>Border Scrolling: 2: Set size of activation for mouse border scrolling.
 Game.Camera>Reset: If something makes the camera view wonky you can use this to fix it.